zy0266/esilv-mlops-crashcourse-24/lessons/00-intro/README.md

 - The features that are used
 - The target variable and how it is computed
 - The models that are used to fit the data

+> Be sure to create a virtual environemnt with the requirements specified [here](./requirements.txt) before running the notebook